keystonejs/keystone/docs/discussions/mutation-lifecycle.md

 The default value of a field can be configured at `List` definition time with the config attribute `defaultValue`.

-The `defaultValue` may be a static value, or a function which returns the value / a Promise for the value.
+The `defaultValue` may be a static value, or a function which returns either the value or a Promise.

 Custom field types can override this behaviour by defining the method `getDefaultValue()`.